Understanding Tonal Range in Photography & Why It’s Essential For Creating Exceptional Photos

 Use those clipping masks in Adobe Camera Raw and or Lightroom to avoid over-editing!

 Not too bright and not too dark.
 That, in a nutshell, is the mid-tones of your image.
 Midtones are an essential part of any image.
 However, if only the mid-tones are captured, it results in flat contrast.

 Highlights, the opposite of shadows… much brighter.
 Like with Shadows, your histogram can tell you if there's more detail in this range.

-Whites, the opposite of blacks… pure white or 100% luminance.
-If your highlights are “blown out,” then you’ll have complete, pure white.
+If your highlights are "blown out," then you'll have pure white in those areas.
 Over editing can cause details to be lost due to shifting the highlights too far.